initframework/initframework/README.md

 # initframework
-A web framework for web developers
+A minimalistic web framework for php developers.